 But when you are dizzy of freedom, so Kierkegaard argued, you can also begin to see things more clearly.
 We can transform our fears and dizziness into positive acts, we can come to a better understanding of what truly matters in life and how we can fulfill ourselves.
 Fears are signposts of the soul – some will lead us in the wrong direction, but others will show us the right way.

-Out of hand It is always bad to be terrified, but sometimes it is good to be afraid.
+It is always bad to be terrified, but sometimes it is good to be afraid.
 Like all emotions, fear can be reasonably justified but also ridiculous and way out of proportion.
 And like all fears, the fear of being afraid too can be unreasonable and get out of hand.
 All in all, I think it is good to be afraid of the fact that there are people who detest Western societies and the values upon which they are built to such an extent that it motivates them to kill innocent people.
 I think we can use this fear as a reminder that nothing in life, in our private lives and in the polis, are to be taken for granted, especially not the things that matter most.